-The Co-operative's objective is to promote the development of renewable energy resources in the Province of Ontario.
+SolarShare's objective is to promote the development of renewable energy resources in the Province of Ontario.

-The Co-operative allows Ontarians to invest in renewable energy and help to promote its acceptance.
-Using the co-operative enterprise model, SolarShare provides an investment opportunity in larger solar systems, both rooftop and groundmount, usually hosted on commercial or institutional properties.
-SolarShare provides triple-bottom line benefits by offering the opportunity to invest in locally owned renewable energy projects.
+SolarShare allows Ontarians to invest in renewable energy and help promote its acceptance.
+Using the SolarShare enterprise model, SolarShare provides triple-bottom line benefits to members by offering the opportunity to invest in a democratically controlled, locally owned organization that owns renewable energy projects and promotes further development of renewable energy resources.